Mission Statement and Information

 - For my web page concerning support of the Radio Amateurs of Canada, please click here

 The hand drawn image bitmaps on this web site (logo etc.) are by Rod Adams.
-All photographs were taken by VE7BPO except as indicated.
+All website photographs were taken by VE7BPO except as indicated.